vietfood/cs4all-vn/README.md

 If you see any issues or have questions, please leave a comment on the website itself (powered by Giscus) or in the GitHub discussion.
 Feel free to send a PR if you want to contribute.
 You can also email jaaustin [at] google [dot] com.

+To contribute on GitHub you will need to sign a Google "Contributor License Agreement" (CLA).
+You can do that here: https://cla.developers.google.com/clas.

 ![dragon](assets/img/dragon.png)

 *This book was originally called "How To Train Your Dragon", after the Dreamworks film, hence the dragon imagery.*